The Negro Sailor

 The Negro Sailor is a 1945 documentary short film made for the U.S. Navy and shown by All-American News, a company producing newsreels and later feature films for the race film market.
 It was directed by Henry Levin.
 The film was inspired by the success of the film The Negro Soldier, and was one of only five films documenting the war time activities of African Americans in a positive light before 1950.
-Released after the surrender of Japan the film highlights the service of African Americans seaman.
+Released after the surrender of Japan, the film highlights the service of African American seamen.

 Plot

-At an African-American newspaper, Bill Johnson, one of the employees enlists in the US Navy.
-Frank Roberts, the sports editor for the paper convinces the newspaper's editor it would be a great idea for the paper to publish a column called "The Navy Team" where Frank would write about Frank's experience in the Navy.
+At an African American newspaper, employee Bill Johnson enlists in the U.S. Navy.
+Frank Roberts, the sports editor for the paper, convinces the newspaper's editor it would be a great idea for the paper to publish a column called "The Navy Team" where Bill would write about his experiences serving.

-The film follows Bill from Recruit Training Command, Great Lakes, Illinois including a spell in the brig to a variety of technical training.
-Bill later serves on a ship escorting a destroyer with a crew of other African-Americans working under white officers.
-The film mentions several black war heroes of World War II including Navy Cross recipients William Pinckney for his actions at the Battle of Santa Cruz Islands, Doris Miller for his actions at Pearl Harbor, and Leonard Roy Harmon for his actions during the Naval Battle of Guadalcanal.
+The film follows Bill from Recruit Training Command, Great Lakes, Illinois, including a spell in the brig, to a variety of technical training.
+Bill later serves on a ship escorting a destroyer with a crew of other African Americans working under white officers.
+The film mentions several black war heroes of World War II, including Navy Cross recipients William Pinckney for his actions at the Battle of Santa Cruz Islands, Doris Miller for his actions at Pearl Harbor, and Leonard Roy Harmon for his actions during the Naval Battle of Guadalcanal.